Intervention strategy

 learn

-In these areas of crisis, many people are keen to get involved in helping others.
-So, the problem is not a lack of commitment, rather a lack of training to help these people find employment.
-The range of operational, professional and certified training which has produced entire generations of humanitarians in Europe, is in short supply and hard to access in these parts of the world.
-We remain mobilised to nurture a pool of humanitarian workers worldwide by creating the appropriate training.
+Aid organisations face the same challenge: how to recruit enough qualified, operational staff.
+The scale of this problem is such that it can compromise the responsiveness, and over time, the volume of aid provided.
+Yet many people are keen to get involved in helping others.
+The problem is not a lack of commitment, rather a lack of training to help these people find employment.
+We remain mobilised to nurture a pool of humanitarian workers worldwide by creating the appropriate training programmes.

 In parallel, it is important to create the conditions for those already recruited to develop and strengthen their skills throughout their careers in order to improve their practice and evolve within their organisation.
-For this, each year we gradually increase the number of training sessions in key professional skills in our centres, in
+For this, each year we gradually increase the number of training sessions in key professional skills in our centres, in response areas but also online.

 We empower these men and women who take action throughout the world by making it easier to access tailored, reputed training.
 LEARN